 - Municipalities cannot annex territory that belongs to another city or town without that city or town’s approval;

-- In many states (including Utah), annexed territory must be a continuous and uninterrupted area that shares a common boundary with the municipality (avoiding islands and peninsulas of incorporated or unincorporated land.
+- In many states (including Utah), annexed territory must be a continuous and uninterrupted area that shares a common boundary with the municipality.
+The goal is to avoid islands and peninsulas of incorporated or unincorporated land.
 As of 2023, however, Utah has made an exception to this requirement for when peninsulas or islands existed previous to the annexation.

 Why Annexation is Useful